design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/flowchart.md

 * _Load File_: Loads an existing `.mob` file from your local drive.
 * _Save File_: Saves a `.mob` file to your local drive.

-Script files can also be loaded from and saved to local storage.
+Script files can also be loaded from and saved to Local Storage.
 Local storage saves the data locally within your browser.
-Note that if you clear your browser's cache, it will delete all the files saved in local storage.
+Note that if you clear your browser's cache, it will delete all the files saved in Local Storage.
-* _Local Storage_: Saves the `.mob` file to local storage.
+* _Local Storage_: Saves the `.mob` file to Local Storage.

-Every time you execute a script, it is also automatically saved to local storage, using the name set in the start node.
+Every time you execute a script, it is also automatically saved to Local Storage, using the name set in the start node.
 This is a backup that allows you to recover the file if the Mobius browser web pages closes unexpectedly or crashes and you have forgotten to save your file.

-If no script name is set, then the file will be saved with the name `Untitled.mob` in local storage.
+If no script name is set, then the file will be saved with the name `Untitled.mob` in Local Storage.
 (Note that if you have multiple un-named scripts, then they will overwrite each other.)
 Below is an example of setting the script name in the start node to `My Script Name`.
 In this case, the file would be saved with the name `My_Script_Name.mob`.

 <img src="assets/typedoc-json/docUI/imgs/flowchart_script_name.png" width="540">